qpsolvers/ik_qpbenchmark/README.md

 ## See also

+Quadratic programs in this test set were generated with [pink bench](https://github.com/stephane-caron/pink_bench).

-Related test sets that may be relevant to your use cases:
+There are other test sets in qpbenchmark that may be relevant to your use cases:

 - [Free-for-all](https://github.com/qpsolvers/free_for_all_qpbenchmark): community-built test set, new problems welcome!
 - [Maros-Meszaros test set](https://github.com/qpsolvers/maros_meszaros_qpbenchmark/): a standard test set with problems designed to be difficult.